 Thanks to advancing research, Reishi is used for a number of different reasons today.
 The rare mushroom is loaded with beneficial polysaccharides, peptides, and triterpenoids that provide a slew of potential health benefits.
 Some evidence suggests that it may be useful for stimulating the immune system, helping to relieve the stress-related symptoms of chronic fatigue, and even providing some relief from allergies.

-If you’ve already taken the deep dive into Reishi’s potential benefits, you may be asking–how much Reishi should I take every day?
+If you’ve already taken a deep dive into Reishi’s potential benefits, you may be asking–how much Reishi should I take every day?

 We’ve got answers.
 Here, we’ll cover the ins and outs of when to take Reishi, how often to take it, and what Reishi dosage you need to best meet your wellness goals.